LuminusDev/recurringtasks/README.md

 - **Visual Task View**: See all your tasks in the VS Code sidebar with time remaining indicators
 - **Smart Task Sorting**: Tasks are automatically sorted by due date with overdue tasks at the top
 - **Task Details View**: Click on any task to view full details and comments in a webview panel
+- **Webview Task Creation**: Create new tasks using a modern webview form interface
+- **Inline Task Editing**: Edit task properties (title, description, periodicity) directly from the task details view
+- **Task Validation**: Mark tasks as complete with comments and automatically calculate next due date
 - **Colored Icons**: Rich visual experience with colored icons throughout the interface
-- **Task Validation**: Mark tasks as complete with comments and automatically calculate next due date
 - **Smart Time Display**: Shows time remaining in human-readable format (e.g., "Due in 3 days", "Overdue by 2 days")
 - **Visual Status Indicators**: Different icons for overdue, due soon, and normal tasks
 - **Persistent Storage**: Tasks are saved and persist across VS Code sessions